 There’s no reason you shouldn’t want the same in your psychedelic journey.
 Seeking someone who is psychedelically experienced and psychologically mature to be with you during your experience will not only ensure your safety but can also contribute to the aspects of your journey that may contribute most to your self-actualization.

 We offer trip sitting services to help you feel safe and supported during your psychedelic experience.
 Our trip sitting framework combines traditional shamanic principles with proven harm reduction and safety protocols (like those used in the John’s Hopkins clinical trials).
-If you’re interested in learning more about how trip sitting works, we invite you to schedule a free consultation.
+If you’re interested in learning more about how trip sitting works, we invite you to schedule a consultation.

 - Integrate, integrate, integrate: